-Dr Bernd Hahn-Schilling, Director, International Forest Management Consultants Sdn Bhd (Malaysia)
+Dr Bernd Hahn-Schilling, Independent (Malaysia)

 Dr Bernd Hann-Shilling is a professional forester with over 30 years of working experience in tropical forest research and operational tropical forest management, forest certification, capacity building, and human resource development.
 Dr Bernd has supported numerous forest companies across Southeast Asia to achieve forest certification and he has supported the development of the Malaysian Forest Certification Standard.
 He was the Team lead and Technical Advisor in Forest Resource Assessment and Forest Management for the Malaysian-German Technical Cooperation Project Sarawak, Malaysia (1995-2001), supported by the German International Organisation (GIZ).
 Dr Bernd obtained his Doctorate in Tropical Forestry from University of Göttingen, Germany where he focused on structural analysis, biodiversity assessment, growth development, silviculture, management options in degraded peat swamp forest.
-Dr Bernd is a founder of International Forest Management Consultants (IFMC) registered in Mainz, Germany, consulting the public and private forestry and environmental sectors in the Southeast Asian region, and facilitating forest technology transfer and trade development of certified forest products.
+Dr Bernd was the founder of International Forest Management Consultants (IFMC) registered in Mainz, Germany, consulting the public and private forestry and environmental sectors in the Southeast Asian region, and facilitating forest technology transfer and trade development of certified forest products.
 Dr Bernd speaks fluent English and German.